skiselev/monster-fdc/User_Manual.md

 ## DOS Configuration

-It appears that by default, MS-DOS (tested on version MS-DOS 6.22) does not support more than 4 floppy drives.
+It appears that by default, MS-DOS (tested on MS-DOS 6.22) does not support more than 4 floppy drives.
 Use DRIVER.SYS in CONFIG.SYS to add more drives.

 The syntax is:
 ```